preciofishbone/OmniaDocs/document-management/end-user/controlled-documents-viewer/index.rst

 The Query tab
 --------------
-This tab is used to decide what Controlled Documents to display in the control.
+This tab is used to decide which Controlled Documents to display in the control.

 .. image:: controlled-documents-viewer-settings-query.png